 - A measuring cup or two

-- A two-gallon bucket (I used my old mop bucket)
+- A two-gallon bucket or larger (I used my old mop bucket)

 - Funnel to pour the detergent from the bucket into the containers (not necessary but certainly helpful!)